Find Affordable College Courses

 Geographic Diversity

-Americans aren’t the only ones with an interest in Clinical/Medical Social Work.
+Students from other countries are interested in Clinical/Medical Social Work, too.
 About 1.3% of those with this major are international students.

 Some degrees associated with clinical/medical social work may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.